Toggle menu

 The Splash Pad at Princes Park currently costs around £25,000 a year to run.
 To enable the splash pad to continue to operate, we would need to identify sponsorship funding from one or more outside organisations.

-We are looking at sponsorship options to open the splash pad for 2025 onwards.
-If we aren't able to find sponsorship, we would need to close the splash pad.
+We are inviting sponsorship to open the splash pad for 2025 onwards.
+If we aren't able to find sponsorship, we will need to close the splash pad.

 Could the council use Levelling Up funding from government to avoid making any reductions to services?